yamcs/yamcs/docs/server-manual/processors/processor-configuration.rst

 Processor Configuration
 =======================

-The configuration of the different processor types can be found in ``etc/processor.yaml``.
+The configuration of the different processor types can be found in :file:`etc/processor.yaml`.
 The file defines a map whose keys are the processor types.
 The type is used to define a specific configuration used when creating the processor.
 In addition to its type, each processor has a unique name specified at the moment of creation.

 The Yamcs processors are created in various ways:

 * at startup by the :doc:`../services/instance/processor-creator-service`.
 This is how typically the realtime processor is started.
 Note that here "realtime" is both the type and the name of the processor.
 * by asking for archive data via the API with `dataSource = replay`.
-This will create a processor of type "ArchiveRetrieval".
+This will create a processor of type ``ArchiveRetrieval``.
 * the :doc:`../services/instance/parameter-archive-service` creates regularly processors of type "ParameterArchive" to build up the parameter archive.
 * new processors of any type can be created via API.
 Yamcs Studio and Yamcs Web make use of this functionality to perform replays of data from the archive and they create processors of type "Archive".

-Note that the types "Archive", "ParameterArchive" and "ArchiveRetrieval" are often hardcoded in the services that use those processor types so it is advisable not to change them in the processor.yaml.
+Note that the types ``Archive``, ``ParameterArchive`` and ``ArchiveRetrieval`` are often hardcoded in the services that use those processor types so it is advisable not to change them in the :file:`etc/processor.yaml`.
 The user can define additional processor types for implementing custom functionality.

 One current restriction is that all instances share the same processor types.
 It is not possible for example that the ParameterArchive processor type behaves differently in two different instances of the same Yamcs server.

-Example of the realtime processor type configuration:
+Example of the ``realtime`` processor type configuration:

 .. code-block:: yaml